Veterinarian with dog

 How Long Should My Dog Take Meloxicam?

-Your veterinarian will recommend a treatment plan and suggest that your dog try Meloxicam for a specific period.
+Your veterinarian will recommend a treatment plan and suggest your dog try the drug for a specific period.
 Your veterinarian may ask you to report or return with your dog for a follow-up evaluation to determine if treatment should continue.
 Just like people who have osteoarthritis, your dog will likely have to live with this condition for the rest of his life.
-You may feel comfortable giving the drug knowing that it has been safely used to treat dogs with osteoarthritis worldwide for over 20 years.
+You may feel comfortable giving the drug knowing it has been safely used to treat dogs with osteoarthritis worldwide for over 20 years.

-How Long Until I know if This Medication is Working, and How Long Will the Effects of This Medication Last?
+How Long Until I know if This Medication Is Working, and How Long Will the Effects of This Medication Last?

 This medication should help your animal feel better within 1 to 2 hours.
 Your animal’s clinical signs should improve after that time.
 The effects of this medication are moderate in duration, meaning they may last for a few days, although the benefits may be prolonged if your animal has decreased kidney and/or liver function.